 - This license pack cannot be returned once opened.

 - Before purchasing this license pack, check the compatibility of your Synology NAS with Virtual Machine Manager.
 Learn more about applied models

 - This license pack can only be applied to one Synology product at a time.

 - This license pack can be used to extend the Virtual DSM upgrade support of an existing instance.

 - Each Virtual DSM license entitles you to three years of software upgrades for one Virtual DSM package.
 You can continue to use Virtual DSM after your license expires, but no updates will be provided.
 You can extend the upgrade period by activating a new Virtual DSM license key.

 So what's the price of these?
 The price is about €150 for one license (over 3 years).
 This comes down to €50/y with the full support of software updates (DSM and apps).
 If you ask me, this is nothing.
 If you have a business case to run an additional tenant, then €4/month will be nothing to justify an additional license.

 After this "corporate/sale" intro, let's see what is needed to get one of these virtual instances running.

 STEP01 - Install and configure VMM

-Taking into consideration all the requirements before, you first need to start with VMM package install.
+Taking into consideration all the requirements before, you first need to start with the VMM package install.